HealthSamurai/documentation/security-and-access-control-1/overview/tokens-processing.md

 There are two types of token Aidbox supports:

-- `opaque` strings are treaded `as is`.
+- `opaque` strings are treaded as is.
 Aidbox does not parse such tokens and not validate them

 - `JWT`s could be parsed and their signature could be checked as well